michaelthorne/pattern-library/README.md

 npm start
 ```

-## BrowserSync
+### BrowserSync

-This allows you to view the pattern library on any device connected to the same network as the computer running the
+BrowserSync allows you to view the pattern library on any device connected to the same network as the computer running the
 pattern library server.
-Enter the IP address followed by the default port `1337` into a web browser on one of your
+In order to browse the pattern library, enter the IP address followed by the default port `1337`
-devices e.g. `192.168.0.1:1337` and you should be able to browse the pattern library.
+into a web browser on one of your devices e.g. `192.168.0.1:1337`

 ## Contributing